ullibniss/INNO-Security-of-Systems-and-Networks/Lab_4_rich_version.md

 ### 2.e Create a certificate for the server.
 What is the commonName value, and how many days are the certificates signed on the server?

-Finally I create certificate for the server
+Finally I create certificate for the server.

 ```
 ./easyrsa sign-req server fedorov_alexey_server